La Dame de Pic London

 10 Trinity Square

-Anne-Sophie Pic’s debut London venture at the Four Seasons offers beautiful, fragrant dishes alongside a smart list by Director of Wine and Chateau Latour and Artemis Domaines Ambassador, Jan Konetzki.
+Anne-Sophie Pic’s London venture at the Four Seasons offers beautiful, precise dishes alongside a smart, Rhône-rich list by Jan Konetzki.

 A well known wine merchant described Jan Konetzki’s list at the graceful Dame de Pic as being ‘like a love poem for wine… Because there’s nothing missing.
 Because it’s not about having the longest list, but the most carefully chosen.’